MWRuszczycky/rubiks/README.md

 ## Play

 Right now, the play is pretty rudimentary, but it seems to work!
-Left-click on a cell and drag it the way you want to rotate the layer.
-To rotate the whole cube, left-click next to the cube and drap up-down or left-right.
-To scale the cube, right-click and drag up-down. **To quit the game, press `Esc`.**
+* Left-click on a cell and drag it the way you want to rotate the layer.
+* To rotate the whole cube, left-click next to the cube and drag up-down or left-right.
+* To scale the cube, right-click and drag up-down.
+* To undo the last move, press the space bar.
+* **To quit the game, press `Esc`.**

 ## Installation and uninstallation